Crindigo/termcraft/doc/techtree.md

 Windmills needing lots of fabric from hemp, plus concrete bricks + scaffolding which is in construction 2.
 Scaffolding probably needs treated planks.
 Water mills needing treated planks made from milling hemp seeds into hemp oil and adding to planks.
+Both devices will vary in output power due to fluctuations in wind and currents, wind moreso.
+With wind/water, you have enough power to make drills and automatic quarries.
+The drill head determines the materials that can be mined.

 ## Power Levels